00 The Tracking Stack

 06 Meta

 Meta runs on the same server-side spine.
 Conversions API fires every event.
 Browser pixel fires the same events with an event_id so Meta can dedupe them.
-Without dedup, Meta sees double conversions and inflates ROAS by 30-50 percent — the most common reason Meta reports look great and Shopify revenue does not move.
+Without dedup, Meta sees double conversions and inflates ROAS by 30 to 50 percent.
+The most common reason Meta reports look great and Shopify revenue does not move.
 Layer in lift studies for the incrementality read once the dedupe is clean.

 Components